 - Check your cable for tears or frying.
 If the cable is damaged or too long, replace it with a shorter one.
 Even if the cable seems ok, it's also recommended to try another qualified one as some users manage to get rid of the auto-ejecting problem after applying a new cable.

 - Use another USB port.
 If your drive works stably with another port, it's the broken port making your Mac disconnect external hard drive.

 - Plug the drive into another computer.
 If your external hard drive doesn't have the disconnecting issue on another computer, the problem is likely on your Mac or the USB port.
 Otherwise, the cable or drive is the culprit.

 Now that you have a rough idea of what may be the major issue, you can try the solutions below to stop your external hard drive from disconnecting on Mac.

-Fix external hard drive keeps disconnecting on Mac Monterey:
+Fix the problem that your external hard drive keeps disconnecting on Mac Ventura/Monterey:

 - Unplug and replug the drive

 - Restart your Mac